 Although Section 5.5 of the Kaua'i General Plan designates Kaumuali'i Highway in the vicinity of the KLF as a scenic roadway corridor, the road corridor along the KLF boundaries meets none of the requirements set forth in Section 3.2.1 of the Kaua'i General Plan.
 The KLF is located between the coastal dunes and Kaumuali'i Highway on the undeveloped Mana Plain and does not exhibit a high degree of intactness and vividness and does not block any scenic landforms; scenic view planes; or shoreline views.
-It is mainly undulated sand dunes and agriculture lands with sparse vegetation.
+The site vicinity consists mainly of undulated sand dunes and agriculture lands with sparse vegetation.

-The closed Phase I is covered with grassy vegetation and has a peak elevation varying from 37 to 51 ft above msl.
+The closed Phase I landfill is covered with grassy vegetation, with maximum elevations in different locations varying from 37 to 51 ft above msl.
 There are stockpiles of yard waste on top of Phase I. Phase II, with a currently permitted height of 85 ft above msl, obscures the line-of-sight to the lower elevation Phase I, such that Phase I is not visible from Kaumuali'i Highway.
-Phase II is only partially visible from the south and east due to treelines located along Kaumuali'i Highway and the access road adjacent to the southeastern boundary of the KLF facility that create a vegetative visual buffer.
+Phase II is only partially visible from the highway and mauka direction due to tree lines located along Kaumuali'i Highway and the access road adjacent to the southeastern boundary of the KLF facility that create a vegetative visual buffer.
 The Phase II landfill has the appearance of a flat earthen mound when viewed from the northwest.
 The active Phase II is covered daily with landfill cover and is partially vegetated.
-The earth-tone daily landfill color is consistent in color with the surrounding agricultural areas.
-The line-of-sight to the KLF from the shoreline is obstructed by coastal dunes and an earthen berm associated with the National Guard Rifle Range, and the KLF is not visible from the shoreline.
+The earth-tone daily landfill color is generally consistent in color with the surrounding agricultural areas.
+The line-of-sight to the KLF from the nearby shoreline is obstructed by coastal dunes and an earthen berm associated with the National Guard Rifle Range; the KLF is not visible from the shoreline area makai of the landfill.
 Views of the KLF from Kaumuali'i Highway and from the shoreline are presented in Appendix C.